IMDC/Webmoti-Employ/electron/README.md

 ## Creating distributable file

-- On Windows, you need to run as admin before running `pnpm run dist:win`
+- On Windows, you need to run as admin before running `pnpm run dist:win` the first time you run this command.